cloud-agnost/agnost-website/server/storage/files.md

 ### Get file info

 You can get file info by calling the `getInfo` method.
-It returns the basic metadata informaton of a file.
+It returns the basic metadata information of a file.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" }]}>